 Physician Assistant Clinical Rotation (Minnesota)

-This clinical rotation provides physician assistant students with clinical experience in a health care setting with a diverse patient population and enables them to complete their college or university degree program.
+This clinical rotation provides PA students with clinical experience in a health care setting with a diverse patient population and enables them to complete their college or university degree program.

 Mayo Clinic provides clinical rotation experiences for PA programs across the country.
-Please check with your clinical coordinator to determine if your clinical experience may be completed at Mayo Clinic.
+Students should check with their clinical coordinator to determine if their clinical experience may be completed at Mayo Clinic.

-If you are a Mayo Clinic employee seeking to qualify for an educational leave of absence, you must be enrolled at one of these affiliates:
+Mayo Clinic employees seeking to qualify for an educational leave of absence while in a PA program must be enrolled at one of these affiliated institutions:

 Graduation and certification

-Upon successful completion of your physician assistant program and your clinical internship, you will graduate from your college or university and receive your Bachelor of Science (B.S.) or Master of Science (M.S.) degree in physician assistant studies.
+Upon successful completion of the physician assistant program and clinical internship, students will graduate from their college or university and receive their Bachelor of Science (B.S.) or Master of Science (M.S.) degree in physician assistant studies.

 Graduates are eligible to take the Physician Assistant National Certifying Exam (PANCE) administered by the National Commission on Certification of Physician Assistants (NCCPA).

-For the majority of the clinical rotation, your learning schedule will include eight-hour days, five days a week.
+For the majority of the clinical rotation, the learning schedule will include eight-hour days, five days a week.